Skip to content

 Four days of 1800-calorie meals with complete macros

 At 1800 calories, you have real room to eat well.
-Protein stays high (98-146g across these plans), fiber hits 30-40g, and nothing feels like diet food.
+Protein stays solid (74-122g across these plans), fiber hits 30-40g, and nothing feels like diet food.
 That's the entire point of this calorie level.

 Day 1: Mediterranean